mojoblanco/rits/README.md

 ## Usage

 ### Setup Credentials
-To use any of the available you need to set up your credentials first
+To use any of the available services, you need to set up your credentials first

 ```php
 use Mojoblanco\RITS\Models\Credential;